NervanaSystems/ngraph-python/README.md

 ## Installation

-First ensure you have [private-neon](https://github.com/NervanaSystems/private-neon) checked out and built.
+First ensure you have [neon](https://github.com/NervanaSystems/neon) checked out and built.

-To install Nervana Graph into your private-neon virtual env:
+To install Nervana Graph into your neon virtual env:

 ```
-cd private-neon
+cd neon
 make PY=2 # or "make PY=3" to instead build a Python 3 virtual environment.
 . .venv/bin/activate
 cd ../ngraph/